quicwg/base-drafts/draft-ietf-quic-transport.md

 Receivers send ACK frames to inform senders which packets they have received, as well as which packets are considered missing.
-The ACK frame contains between 1 and 256 ack blocks.
-Ack blocks are ranges of acknowledged packets.
+The ACK frame contains between 1 and 256 ACK blocks.
+ACK blocks are ranges of acknowledged packets.

-To limit the ACK blocks to the ones that haven't yet been received by the sender, the sender periodically sends STOP_WAITING frames that signal the receiver to stop acking packets below a specified sequence number, raising the Least Unacked packet number at the receiver.
-A sender of an ACK frame thus reports only those ACK blocks between the received Least Unacked and the reported Largest Acked packet numbers.
-The endpoint SHOULD raise the Least Unacked communicated via future STOP_WAITING frames to the most recently received Largest Acked.
+To limit the ACK blocks to the ones that haven't yet been received by the sender, the sender periodically sends STOP_WAITING frames that signal the receiver to stop acknowledging packets below a specified sequence number, raising the Least Unacked packet number at the receiver.
+A sender of an ACK frame thus reports only those ACK blocks between the received Least Unacked and the reported Largest Acknowledged packet numbers.
+The endpoint SHOULD raise the Least Unacked communicated via future STOP_WAITING frames to the most recently received Largest Acknowledged.

-Unlike TCP SACKs, QUIC ACK blocks are irrevocable.
-Once a packet is acked, even if it does not appear in a future ACK frame, it is assumed to be acked.
+Unlike TCP SACKs, QUIC ACK blocks are cumulative and therefore irrevocable.
+Once a packet has been acknowledged, even if it does not appear in a future ACK frame, it is assumed to be acknowledged.

-A sender MAY intentionally skip packet numbers to introduce entropy into the connection, to avoid opportunistic ack attacks.
-The sender MUST close the connection if an unsent packet number is acked.
-The format of the ACK frame is efficient at expressing blocks of missing packets; skipping packet numbers between 1 and 255 effectively provides up to 8 bits of efficient entropy on demand, which should be adequate protection against most opportunistic ack attacks.
+A sender MAY intentionally skip packet numbers to introduce entropy into the connection, to avoid opportunistic acknowledgement attacks.
+The sender MUST close the connection if an unsent packet number is acknowledged.
+The format of the ACK frame is efficient at expressing blocks of missing packets; skipping packet numbers between 1 and 255 effectively provides up to 8 bits of efficient entropy on demand, which should be adequate protection against most opportunistic acknowledgement attacks.

 The type byte for a ACK frame contains embedded flags, and is formatted as `01NULLMM`.
 These bits are parsed as follows:

 * The first two bits must be set to 01 indicating that this is an ACK frame.

-* The `N` bit indicates whether the frame has more than 1 ack range (i.e., whether the Ack Block Section contains a Num Blocks field).
+* The `N` bit indicates whether the frame has more than 1 range of acknowledged packets (i.e., whether the ACK Block Section contains a Num Blocks field).

 * The `U` bit is unused and MUST be set to zero.

-* The two `LL` bits encode the length of the Largest Acked field as 1, 2, 4, or 6 bytes long.
+* The two `LL` bits encode the length of the Largest Acknowledged field as 1, 2, 4, or 6 bytes long.

-* The two `MM` bits encode the length of the Ack Block Length fields as 1, 2, 4, or 6 bytes long.
+* The two `MM` bits encode the length of the ACK Block Length fields as 1, 2, 4, or 6 bytes long.

 An ACK frame is shown below.